-Always make sure that the filing angle is exactly the same on all cutters.
+It is essential to insure that the filing angle is kept exactly the same on all cutters.
 Irregular angles will cause the chain to run roughly and unevenly as well as increase the rate of wear and result in chain breakage.
+When sharpening by hand always file from the inside to the outside of the cutting edge.